rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/ChipotleBBQSauce.rst

 Directions
 ----------

-1. Place the all the ingredients in a heavy nonreactive saucepan and whisk to mix.
-2. Slowly bring sauce to a boil over medium heat.
-Let the sauce simmer gently until thick and richly flavoured, about 15-20 minutes, whisking several times.
+1. Put all the ingredients in a heavy nonreactive saucepan and whisk to mix, then slowly bring to a boil over medium heat and simmer gently until thick and richly flavoured, about 15-20 minutes, whisking several times.
+Taste for seasoning and add more of anything you want;
-3. Taste for seasoning, adding more of any of the ingredients you may desire.
-Pour though a fine mesh strainer into a large measuring cup, press solids to extract all the liquid.
-Reserve solids for another purpose.
+   pour through a fine mesh strainer into a large measuring cup, pressing the solids to extract all the liquid, and reserve the solids for another purpose.
-4. Transfer the hot sauce to glass jars.
-Tightly cover the jar and let the sauce cool to room temperature.
-5. Once the jar is opened, refrigerate the sauce; it will keep for several months.
+2. Transfer the hot sauce to glass jars, cover tightly, and let cool to room temperature.
+Once opened, refrigerate; it will keep for several months.